Late 1970s

 R.Strauss, Don Juan; Rodion Shchedrin, Suite from the Opera, ‘Not Love Alone’, Rachmaninoff, Piano Concerto No. 3

 'A demon with a deft hand.'
-Recital of Brahms (Fantasies Op.116), Schubert (Wanderer Fantasy) and Leopold Godowsky at the University of California, Riverside.
+Recital of Brahms (Fantasies Op.116), Schubert (Fantasy in C major, D.760, Op.15Wanderer) and Leopold Godowsky.
 Phenomenal technique, fiery temperament.
 'He has the shoulders and hands of an NFL line-backer.
 His handsome features remind one perhaps of a master chef, his poise a career diplomat.
 Off-stage, he is courtly, soft-spoken, rather shy.
 But at the piano he is a demon.
 The pianist did not appear to be is the best of health and backstage afterwards he was visibly tired.
 The University hall was only half full.
+(An audience recording exists)

 The Schubert often gets a polite, drawing-room interpretation, but his was exciting, hair-raising, bringing out an affinity with Beethoven's Hammerklavier Op.106.
 'The second half of Bolet's program contained real fireworks of the type for which he is famous virtuoso arrangements and paraphrases by Godowsky of etudes and waltzes by Chopin.
 Godowsky actually recomposed these pieces, adding devilishly complex passages and new harmonies, coyly disguising some of Chopin's melodies then revealing them with a flourish.
 Bolet's mastery of this idiom is complete secure, sensitive (especially in the left-hand alone etudes), and most of all, entertaining.'
 But to his credit, Bolet never descended to a mere display of flashy technique.
 He brought 'out the musical substance of each piece, making each one satisfying as well as fun to hear.
 This is the true measure of Bolet's greatness.'
 (San Bernardino Sun)